plesk/wordpress-aws-scaler/README.md

 You can run the create command over and over again - it won't destroy anything.
 The script always checks what already exists and creates only what is missing.

+# Redeploy the EC2 instances only with the latest WordPress docker image containing your site

+    $ sh manage-wordpress.sh update

+The update command will kill all EC2 instances of your stack but leaves all other resources untouched.
+Afterwards it triggers the AutoScaling functionality to recreate the instances.
+During boot-up these new instances pull the latest Docker image from Docker Hub to be up-to-date and connect to your existing RDS cluster and S3 storage.

 # Delete an existing WordPress including all AWS components and its data -> go back to zero running costs

     $ sh manage-wordpress.sh delete